chaochen11988/PawSitters/README.md

 My website, PawSitters, is a fictional business website composed of HTML, CSS, and JavaScript.

 To begin, start by opening the index.html file with a code editer such as Visual Studio Code and preview in a live server.
 The requirements for the capstone project is listed below:
-- 2 media queries that adjusts website layout and improve user experience
+- 2 media queries which adjusts website layout and improve user experience
 - Minimum of 5 GitGub repository commits
 - Includes a README file
 - Minimum of 3 features from the CSS and JavaScript list: